Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Offering, etc. of undertakings)

-(3)When the investigation prescribed in paragraph (6) of Article 7 of the Act has been completed after the undertaking offered by the authority of the supplying country or exporter of goods subject to the investigation pursuant to the provisions of paragraph (8) of that Article was accepted under the first sentence of paragraph (9) of that Article, if the Government finds that the facts provided for in paragraph (6) of that Article exist with respect to the imports of the goods, the undertaking accepted under the first sentence of paragraph (9) of that Article remains effective, whereas if the Government finds that such facts do not exist, then the undertaking ceases to be effective; provided, however, that the undertaking remains effective if the findings that such facts do not exit have been made due in large part to the existence of the undertaking.
+(3)When the investigation prescribed in paragraph (6) of Article 7 of the Act has been completed after the undertaking offered by the authority of the supplying country or exporter of goods subject to the investigation pursuant to the provisions of paragraph (8) of that Article was accepted under the first sentence of paragraph (9) of that Article, if the Government finds that the facts provided for in paragraph (6) of that Article exist with respect to the imports of the goods, the undertaking accepted under the first sentence of paragraph (9) of that Article remains effective, whereas if the Government finds that such facts do not exist, then the undertaking ceases to be effective; provided, however, that the undertaking remains effective if the finding that such facts do not exit have been made mainly due to the existence of the undertaking.

 (Disclosure of essential facts before making a final decision)